 We are in the process of saying goodbye to Bra and Piedmont for a while.
 We sold our bikes, packed our stuff and found a new tennant for the apartment.
 It all happened so quickly that I didn't have the time to write a note or even just to start processing the idea.
 Leaving this beautiful place after one year and a half is hard.
 It gave us a lot, it have made us feel confortable and welcomed, it has fed us with amazing food and open-minding conversations.
 But it is time for us to go.
 It will be here when we will come back, and we are sure we will.
 New adventures, new experiences, new struggles are right in front of us.
 We are ready.

-Only a few weeks ago, there was a food festival going on a couple of miles away from here.
+A few weeks ago, a food festival was happening only a couple of miles away from our little town, Bra.
 Cervere, the village hosting this festival, is known for having the best and most precious leeks in the whole country.
-Curious and suspicious, I drove my car there on a foggy Sunday afternoon and found a scant group of of bored farmers selling bunches of long leeks on the side of the road.
-Six euro a bunch, to be precise.
-It seemed a lot to me, but holding them in my arms I totally changed my mind: those guys were heavy!
+Curious and suspicious, I drove there on a foggy Sunday afternoon, only to find a sporadic group of bored farmers selling bunches of massively long leeks on the side of the road.
+Six euro a bunch was their worth.
+At first, it really seemed like a lot of money for the humble leek, but holding them in my arms I immediately changed my mind.
+Those guys were heavy!